TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 For Notion Profile, it is strongly advised that users utilise the provided Notion's [Marker Data Template](/user-guide/databases/#notion-template).
 !!!

+!!!warning Warning
+Notion applies variable rate limits to its API.
+On average, it supports approximately three requests per second.
+While occasional bursts exceeding this average may be permitted, they are not guaranteed and should not be relied upon.
+Additionally, Notion's rate limits are subject to change at any time, and we have no control over such modifications.

+To prevent errors such as `500 Server Error` or `HTTP 429 (Too Many Requests)`, users are strongly advised not to upload large Data Set (e.g., 99 images) in a single batch.
+Instead, it is recommended to upload data in smaller batches of no more than 50 items at a time, with a short pause between batches to avoid triggering rate limits.

+For the most current information on Notion’s rate limiting policies, please refer to their [official documentation](https://developers.notion.com/reference/request-limits).
+!!!

 1. Click on the `+` button to Create Database Profile.
 2. Enter a Profile Name.
 3. For Notion Platform, click on the `Notion` tab.